quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # The high level qlog schema {#top-level}

-A qlog file should be able to contain several indivdual traces and logs from multiple vantage points that are in some way related.
+A qlog file should be able to contain several individual traces and logs from multiple vantage points that are in some way related.
 To that end, the top-level element in the qlog schema defines only a small set of "header" fields and an array of component traces.
 For this document, the required "qlog_version" field